axibase/atsd/api/meta/replacement-table/create-or-replace.md

 ## Description

-Creates a replacement table with specified name, description, type, author, and records.
+Creates a replacement table with specified name, description, type, author, and records or fully rewrites an existing replacement table which is matched by `name` [path parameter](#path-parameters).

-If the specified replacement table exists, all current replacement table records and metadata are replaced by those specified in the request.

 ## Request